alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 ### Some History

 At some point in the past airlines stopped charging a fixed price for plane seats;
-instead they implemented weird price fixing schemes that charge everyone on the plane a different amount, depending on what seat it is, at what time the ticket was purchased, the intermediary selling the ticket, and stupid things like how often they visited the website (!).
+instead they implemented weird price schemes that charge everyone on the plane a different amount, depending on what seat it is, at what time the ticket was purchased, the intermediary selling the ticket, and stupid things like how often they visited the website (!).